hbolzan/django-sql-to-rest/README.md

 * *SQL Update*: Query used by `PUT` method.
 Not implemented yet.
 * *SQL Delete*: Query user by `DELETE` method.
 Not implemented yet.

-### Executing the persistent queries
+### Executing persistent queries
 #### GET
 Pass all the arguments in the URL as query parameters.
 You **must** pass `query` that will tell the endpoint wich persistent query ID it should search for.
-You must als pass arguments corresponding to any parameters you have declared into your query.
-Suppose you have a persistent query with ID `people` and with a get query like `select * from people where age >= {min_age}`.
+You must also pass arguments corresponding to any parameters you have declared into your query.
+Suppose you have a persistent query with ID `people` with a get query like `select * from people where age >= {min_age}`.
 The get URL must be something like
 ```
 http://127.0.0.1:8000/query/persistent/?query=people&min_age=21
 ```